 The discipline of students with disabilities is subject to applicable state and federal law in addition to the Student Code of Conduct.
-To the extent any conflict exists, the district shall comply with federal law.
+In the event of any conflict, the district shall comply with federal law.
 For more information regarding discipline of students with disabilities, see policy FOF (LEGAL).